MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/configuration/index.md

+---
+description: How to configure Jekyll
+---
 # Configuration
-> How to configure Jekyll